HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 The `max-age=0` directive is present on less than 2% of responses where `no-store` is not specified.
 In such cases, the resource will be cached in the browser but will require revalidation as it is immediately marked as stale.

-## Conditional requests and Revalidation
+## Conditional requests and revalidation

 There are often cases where a browser has previously requested an object and already has it in its cache but the cache entry has already exceeded its TTL (and is therefore marked as stale) or where the object is defined as one that must be revalidated prior to use.